 Tea Master Pan

-2019 Harvest.
-This a black tea from old tea trees, growing in the north of Guangxi province.
-This is the highest quality available, picked before the Qingming festival (start of April).
+This a black tea from old tea trees growing in the north of Guangxi province.
+Hundred Years Black from here is he highest quality available, picked before the Qingming festival (start of April).
 One bud and one small leaf, with very tender tea leaves.
 Tightly rolled and further processed into high quality black tea.

 When you steep this tea, you will notice that the tea leaves very slowly unfold, continuously releasing their wonderful flavors.